CodyJohnston/ScamNumberSearch/README.md

 You will also need to create a custom search engine on the Google Developer Platform.
 This is about as easy as creating the API Key.
 I highly recommend that you target a specific site with each instance you run for categorization purposes, but it is not a requirement.
 You can search using the same dork for any website.

 ### Modification of the dork
 The dork is hardcoded but can be modified quite easily.
 I'll leave that up to the reader to modify the dork as they see fit.
-I may also add command line parameters for a more on-the-fly appraoch at a later time.
+I may also add command line parameters for a more on-the-fly approach at a later time.